-Wickelgren & Bingham (2004) showed that adults are sensitive to speed profiles for events with a simple straight path, but paths of motion are rarely so simple.
-Experiment 2 was designed to determine if people can identify speed profiles when they occur along a more complex path viewed in depth, namely a circle.
-Do people exhibit constancy in identifying such speed profiles from different 3D perspectives?
+Wickelgren and Bingham (2004) showed that adults are sensitive to speed profiles for events with a simple straight path; but paths of motion are rarely this simple.
+Experiment 2 was designed to determine whether people can identify speed profiles occurring along a more complex path viewed in depth-namely, a circle.
+Do people exhibit constancy in identifying such speed profiles from different 3-D perspectives?